ValaDG/Website-and-page-optimization/src/README.md

 ##Testing index.html

-The project files have been reworked and refactored to make sense in the current environment, so opening the page with the file protocol won' make them  work.
+The project files have been reworked and refactored to make sense in the current environment, however since reviews keep coming back negative, i have moved the page with no css and js in a separate inject folder, the main index file retains style and images and is now ignored by the build system.

 However, to access the unoptimized page is enough to run the project in dev mode.
 The rubric doesn't specify wheter or not i could do this, so i thought taking a more realistic approach to the project was possible and ideal.